systematic-magic/aop/editorials.rst

 	- Check that Year is followed by Month.
 Month should be written in abbreviated form in accordance with :ref:`journal style<news_month_abbreviation>`.

 	- Check that Month is followed by Day (2 digits).
-Note that sigle Day digits should be preceeded by 0 (zero).
+Note that single Day digits should be preceded by 0 (zero).
 Day should be followed by period (.).
 There should be a space after period.

 	- DOI should be present and it should not contain spaces.
 There are 2 allowed formats of doi: